isjosan/embsys310/assignment04/multiple-args/answers.md

 “func2”.
 Trace thru the assembler and note:

 a.
 How does the calling function “func2” pass the values to the called function “func1”?
 ### The calling function func2 first initializes R4 - R8 with the argument values.
 Then, it moves the values from R4 - R7 to R0 - R3.
-However, the value in R8 is stored in the stackaddress pointed by SP.
+However, the value in R8 is stored at the stack pointer address pointed by SP.

 ![func2](https://github.com/isjosan/embsys310/blob/master/assignment04/multiple-args/images/func2.PNG)